-Bookmark the Board Roles & Responsibilities page from National Council of Nonprofits because it has more helpful information for directors.
-To be frank, working with an attorney or incorporation provider really comes in handy during this foundational step as well because there are definitely corporate formalities.
+If this is all brand new to you, check out the Board Roles & Responsibilities page from the National Council of Nonprofits for more information.
+Working with an attorney or incorporation provider really comes in handy during this foundational step since there are a lot of corporate formalities involved.

-Without your own bylaws, your nonprofit would be subject to the default rules and statutes concerning these subjects which may not be suitable at all.
-Common nonprofit bylaws include:
+Without bylaws, your nonprofit will be subject to the default rules and statutes set by the state, which may not suit the circumstances of your organization at all.

-Once you and your team decide it’s time to form the initial corporation, file your nonprofit Articles of Incorporation (domestic) or submit them via mail to the Sec. of State.
-Information you’ll need includes.
+Once you and your team decide it’s time to officially form the nonprofit corporation, you’ll need to file nonprofit Articles of Incorporation with the state.

 Filing Fee: $20

-As a nonprofit you’re looking for financial utility and solutions that are geared for your needs – low fees, waved expenses, great online banking options, good interest rates (if your nonprofit maintains higher account balances) and other valuable services.
+As a nonprofit, you’re probably looking for financial utility and solutions geared toward your needs – low fees, waived expenses, online banking options, decent interest rates and other valuable services.